 Modern combo grills include helpful features that enhance your cooking experience:

-- Warming racks: Move finished food away from direct heat
+- Warming racks to move finished food away from direct heat

-- Tool hooks and shelves: Convenient storage and workspace
+- Tool hooks and shelves for convenient storage

 Highlights

-- Three stainless steel burners with 30,000 BTU output
+- 3 stainless steel gas burners with 30,000 BTU output

 Specifications